PierrunoYT/VeriFact-AI/README.md

 ## User Preferences

-You can set your preferred language and fact-checking method, which will be saved for future sessions.
+You can set your preferred language and fact-checking method, which will be saved for the current session.

-## Timeline Feature (Coming Soon)

-A timeline view of past fact-checks will be added in a future update, allowing users to review their previous queries and results.

 ## Note